junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Introduced in House
 - 2016-04-28 — Introduced in House
 - 2016-04-28 — Referred to the House Committee on Energy and Commerce.
+- 2016-04-29 — Referred to the Subcommittee on Commerce, Manufacturing, and Trade.
+- 2016-06-08 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-06-09 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2016-06-09 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-07-12 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported by Voice Vote.
+- 2016-09-09 — Placed on the Union Calendar, Calendar No. 569.
+- 2016-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-733.
+- 2016-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-733.